gracejacobs/SNF-NDD-Clustering/README.md

 4) Out-of-model comparisons
 5) Supervised classification analysis

-The PIs of the POND Network (Evdokia Anagnostou, Jason Lerch) have made a commitment to release the data, however this is controlled and managed by the funding agency.
-The Ontario Brain Institute has given us an expected date of release as Fall 2020.
-BrainCODE information can be found at https://www.braincode.ca/.
+The POND Network has made a commitment to release the data.
+Data release is controlled and managed by the funding agency, known as the Ontario Brain Institute (OBI).
+The OBI has estimated that POND data will be released in 2020 via the Brain-CODE portal.
+Please see https://www.braincode.ca/.